ibexa/documentation-developer/docs/api/public_php_api.md

 $contentTypeService = $repository->getContentTypeService();
 ```

-We first need the required services.
+First, you need the required services.
 In this case: `ContentService`, `LocationService` and `ContentTypeService`.

 #### The ContentCreateStruct

 As explained in [above](#value-info-objects), Value Objects are read only.
 Dedicated objects are provided for Update and Create operations: structs, like `ContentCreateStruct` or `UpdateCreateStruct`.
-In this case, we need to use a `ContentCreateStruct`.
+In this case, you need to use a `ContentCreateStruct`.

 ``` php
 $contentType = $contentTypeService->loadContentTypeByIdentifier( 'article' );